CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Reconstruction Objective for Task-relevant Information

 where $H(T)$ is the entropy of the task.
 Since $1 - \text{exp}[-(H(T)+I(x_1,x_2,T)+I(z_{1,\text{suf}},T|x_2)] \leq 1 - \text{exp}[-H(T)+I(x_1,x_2,T)]$, the upper bound of Bayes error rate of minimal sufficient representation is larger than that of sufficient representations.
 This indicates that ideally $z_{1,\text{suf}}$ can achieve better performance than $z_{1,\text{min}}$ in classification problem.

 \textbf{Contextual Shape Prediction Objective. }As it is impossible to reconstruct the whole scene point cloud with point-level or voxel-level representations.
-We propose an additional pre-training objective to predict distribution of local neighborhood of a point/voxel using point/voxel-level representation.
-We use shape context to describe distribution of local neighborhood of a point/voxel, which has been demonstrated as a useful local distribution descriptor in previous works~\citep{hou2021exploring,belongie2002shape,kortgen20033d,xie2018attentional}.
+We propose an additional pre-training objective to predict distribution of local neighborhood using point/voxel-level representation.
+We use shape context to describe the local neighborhood distribution of a point/voxel, which has been demonstrated as a useful local distribution descriptor in previous works~\citep{hou2021exploring,belongie2002shape,kortgen20033d,xie2018attentional}.
 As demonstrated in our ablation study (Table 3 in main paper), this additional pre-training objective bring more significant performance improvement over pre-trained by pure contrastive loss.
 We also provide python-style code for computing shape context as followings